Maps and land records provide important information for genealogists.

-U.S. Homestead Records, 1863-1908 is available on Ancestry.com; however, New Mexico is not currently included in the collection.
+U.S. Homestead Records, 1863-1908 are available on Ancestry.com and contain documents from Arizona, Illinois, Indiana, Iowa, Nebraska, Nevada, Ohio, Utah, and Wyoming.
+New Mexico is not currently included in the collection but additional records will be added in the future.
 These documents are part of the Records of the Bureau of Land Management (formerly known as the General Land Office), Record Group (RG) 49.
-The collection currently includes records from Arizona, Illinois, Indiana, Iowa, Nebraska, Nevada, Ohio, Utah, and Wyoming.
-Additional records will be added in future updates.

-Homestead files include a wide variety of information including: an application (which noted the applicant's name, place of residence, the date, the land office, and the complete land description), military records (dates of military service, units of service, manner of military service, discharge papers, and physical description), and citizenship papers.
+Homestead files can include a wide variety of information: an application (which noted the applicant's name, place of residence, the date, the land office, and the complete land description), military records (dates of military service, units of service, manner of military service, discharge papers, and physical description), and citizenship papers.

 full name, age, and address